nham/wabbo2/posts/2013-11-09-smooth-criminal.md

 tags: math, SIA
 ---

-Maybe a brief section on intuitionist proof strategies should go here?
-At the very least mention how to prove that (A or B) implies C via (A implies C) and (B implies C).

-This is also used repeatedly: not(A or B) iff (not A and not B)

-Also, (A or B) and (not A) implies B, if I haven't made an error.

 [For background, see here](http://xorshammer.com/2008/08/11/smooth-infinitesimal-analysis/) or Bell's book *A Primer of Infinitesimal Analysis*.

+To preface this post properly I would need to write something up about intuitionist logic.
+Being familiar with classical logic, I had great difficulty understanding which proof strategies were valid in intuitionist logic.
+In lieu of a proper introduction, I mention a few points:

+ - to prove that (A or B) implies C, you must prove that A implies C and B implies C. It's virtually the same as in classical logic.

+ - The full DeMorgan's law does not hold, but this does: not(A or B) iff (not A and not B)

+ - (A or B) and (not A) implies B, if I'm not mistaken.

+ - Proof by contrapositive does *not* work, but (P implies Q) implies (not Q implies not P).

+I base a great deal of my understanding of intuitionist logic on the intuitonist natural deduction presented in chapter 2 of *Lectures on the Curry-Howard isomorphism* by Sørensen and Urzyczyn.

+And now, on to the show.

 I hate the way Bell presents his axioms, so I'm going to mash up O'Connor's axioms with Bell's exercises.

 **Algebra axioms**

  - $R$ is a commutative, unital ring

  - $\forall x \neq 0, \exists y xy = 1$ (All points distinguishable from zero are invertible)

 **Order axioms**

  - There is a binary relation $<$ on $R$ which is irreflexive and transitive

  - $x < y$ implies $x + z < y + z$